TJeffrey237/CS386Project/reports/report9.md

 - Github Summary: 9 Commits

 Richelle
-- Created the semi working sliding puzzle that has a miner bug.
+- Created the semi working sliding puzzle that has a minor bug
 - Github Summary: 8

 ## 2. Retrospective ##